-One of the main byproducts of using a compressed air system is significant amounts of water vapor.
+Water vapor is one of the main byproducts of using a compressed air system.
 While this is a natural part of the process, having some way to dispose of or remove the water vapor from the operating area is essential.
 It may not look it, but compressor systems are sensitive machines that need optimal air temperature and vapor levels to function at their best.

 In This Article